Margaret Thatcher's power suits, handbags go on sale

-LONDON Handbags, clothes and jewelry owned by the late British prime minister Margaret Thatcher are to go on sale on Tuesday, with some items expected to fetch up to 180,000 pounds ($273,000).
+LONDON Handbags, clothes and jewellery owned by the late British prime minister Margaret Thatcher are to go on sale on Tuesday, with some items expected to fetch up to 180,000 pounds ($273,000).

 Up to 350 "historic and personal lots" related to Thatcher are on offer, and include Britain's only woman prime minister's wedding dress, her red prime ministerial dispatch bag and a figure of an eagle given to her by former U.S. president Ronald Reagan.

-Also in the auction is the blue woolen suit she wore when she delivered the famous "no, no, no" speech in parliament against greater central control in Europe 25 years ago.
+Also in the auction is the blue woollen suit she wore when she delivered the famous "no, no, no" speech in parliament against greater central control in Europe 25 years ago.

 One part of the sale, with 150 of the items, will be held at auctioneer Christie's London showroom, with estimates ranging from 200 to 180,000 pounds.
 A separate online sale with another 200 items, which began on Dec.
 3 will run until Wednesday.